 There is a maximum and a minimum penalty for each specific offence.
 The court will determine the penalty within these limits, taking into account various aggravating or mitigating factors.

-Aggravating factors taken into account

-include the harm which the offence caused, whether the offence was planned, the profit generated and any previous offending.
+Aggravating factors taken into account include the harm which the offence caused, whether the offence was planned, the profit generated and any previous offending.

-Mitigating factors include co-operation during the investigation, early acceptance of guilt as well as the compensation of the victim(s).
+Mitigating factors include cooperation during the investigation, early acceptance of guilt and steps taken to compensate victims.
 It remains very difficult however to measure the precise impact of each of these factors on the court's decision.